JMJustas/let-me-see-you/README.md

 # let-me-see-you
 Simple python script that takes a webcam photo and stores it to file system.
 It's supposed to be added to system startup to be able to see who is using your pc when you're not there ;-)

+taken photos will be stored in user home directory at folder named *.captures*

 # Installation
 For this script to run OpenCV should be set up.